-    - MONEY/TIME – Is the price / performance ratio market conform / customary acceptable and can we afford it?
+- MONEY/TIME – Is the price/performance ratio market conform / customary acceptable and can we afford it?

 (Video is in Dutch)

 The concept is the connecting factor between an approach from both the brand/company identity and from the physical work environment.
 The location, the exterior and the interior receive equal attention so that the whole is more than the sum of its parts.
-And people again become (more) emotionally and intellectually involved in the organization where they work.
+And people again become (more) emotionally and intellectually involved in the organisation where they work.